Why I Hate Candy Land (and What to Play Instead)

 Lastly, if you’re not completely convinced and still love the feel of a traditional move-forward game like Candy Land or Chutes & Ladders, there are some shorter and more engaging options we’d recommend:

-Follow these guidelines to a better game playing experience for your little ones.
+Follow these guidelines to a better game playing experience for your little ones, or take a look at our top games for three year olds.
 Happy playing!

 7 comments